Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 The algorithm revolves around a preexisting concept intimately related to SPR, known as a maximum agreement forest (MAF) \cite{Hein1996}.
 Removing edges from a tree creates a set of disconnected trees called a \emph{forest}.
 An \emph{agreement forest} for two trees is any forest obtainable in this way from both trees.
 Given two trees with $n$ leaves, finding an agreement forest is trivial (by removing $n - 1$ edges, for instance).
 However, computing a forest minimizing the number of cuts is, in general, provably NP-hard.
 Such a forest is a MAF.
 Consequently, \pkg{Espalier} relies on a custom approximate algorithm named the \emph{4-cut MAF algorithm}, which is a modified version of the \emph{3-cut MAF algorithm}.

 Somewhat similarly to \cite{Heine2018}, the sample of genetic material for which an ancestry is to be inferred needs to be divided into regions.
 Each of these regions should have a low probability of recombination events occurring within them and is determined by the user. \pkg{Espalier}'s algorithm demands that a coalescent tree be associated with each region.
-These can either be user specified or sampled by the program.
+These can either be user specified or constructed by the program.
 According to the authors, the accuracy of these initial trees is a relatively minor concern, as their algorithm leverages correlations between neighboring trees to improve them.
 In any case, this concludes the first stage of the algorithm.
 In the following stage, pairs of trees are iteratively reconciled via a branch-and-bounds type algorithm.
 Given two trees $T_1$ and $T_2$ and an (approximate) MAF $V = V_1, \ldots, V_m$ obtained from the 4-cut algorithm, a tree is reconstructed by iteratively regrafting $V_k, k = 2, \ldots, m$ to the trees generated in the previous steps of the procedure.
 At step $k$, $2^k$ trees are created by reattaching $V_{k + 1}$ to its parent edge in either $T_1$ or $T_2$.
 In practice, only trees for which a likelihood ratio is above a certain bound are considered, which contributes to making the algorithm tractable.
 Once the reconciliation procedure is over, a sequence of trees is selected by maximizing the joint likelihood of marginal trees as provided by the SMC distribution.
 This task is framed as a HMM problem and carried out efficiently via the Viterbi algorithm.
-A run of the sampler finishes by assigning latitudes to vertices via a tailor-made algorithm and imputing recombination events with the help of previously computed MAFs.
+Ultimately, latitudes are assigned to vertices via a tailor-made algorithm and recombination events are imputed with the help of previously computed MAFs.
 The final result is stored as a \pkg{tskit} object.
-As an aside, the authors provide a method for sampling multiple ancestries from the same sample.
+As an aside, the authors provide a method for constructing multiple ancestries from the same sample.

 The simulation experiments reported in the paper cover a broad spectrum of scenarios and are discussed at length.
 The reported running time of \pkg{Espalier} is at least an order of magnitude faster than the convergence time of \pkg{ARGweaver}.
 Despite this, it remains slow in comparison to other ARG inference software.
 Its author suggests that the pure \proglang{Python} implementation of the 4-cut MAF algorithm may leave performance improvements on the table.